Refine Your Search

 Clip: 65675049598

-Vendors of New York city, street markets, New York City businesses and New York Stock Exchange stock market activity
+Vendors of New York City, lower east side street markets, businesses and New York Stock Exchange stock market activity

 German propaganda film released during World War 2 shows scenes in New York City during the Great Depression in the 1930s.
 Shows a woman being honored by a group of men in New York as she receives an award.
 A crowded shopping and market area of New York City, with street vendors and laundry service.
 An African American shoe shine man wearing a top hat finishes shining a customer's shoes, bows, and then performs a dance on the sidewalk.
-A busy shopping area with many stores including Guiradi's Antiques Sol Moscot Optical at address 119, Cohen's Optical, and others.
+A busy shopping and market area on Orchard Street in the lower east side of Manahattan, with many stores including Guiradi's Antiques Sol Moscot Optical at address 119, Cohen's Optical at 117 Orchard Street, and others.
 Street area filled with carts and market activity in a densely populated area of New York City.
 Workers inside a busy garment factory in New York.
 Hebrew signs in front of Jewish stores and businesses in New York.
 View of New York Stock Exchange floor with scenes of frenzied buying and selling as buyers and sellers yell their orders in a trading pit.
 Hands of a man counting a pile of cash bills.
 View of Mayor Fiorello H. La Guardia talking to a man, a group of well dressed business men, and LaGuardia addressing a gathering of people.
 Clip is from an anti Jewish propaganda segment of a newsreel produced by Nazi Germany during World War 2.

 Date: 1936